opennetworkinglab/sdfabric-tutorial/EXERCISE-2.md

 P4 program complemented by a set of drivers that among other things are responsible for translating flow objectives to the P4 program-specific tables.

-This P4 program is named `fabric.p4`.
-It's implementation along with the corresponding pipeconf drivers can be found in the ONOS source tree:
+This P4 program is named `fabric_v1model.p4`.
+It's implementation along with the corresponding pipeconf drivers can be found in the fabric-tna repository:
-[fabric-tna] (open on GitHub)
+[fabric-tna] (open on GitHub).

-This pipeconf currently works on the `stratum_bmv2` software switch as well as on Intel Barefoot Tofino-based switches (the [fabric-tofino] project provides instructions and scripts to create a Tofino-enabled pipeconf).
+This pipeconf currently works on the `stratum_bmv2` software switch.
+There is another P4 program named `fabric_tna.p4` that works on Intel Barefoot Tofino-based switches.

-We will come back to the details of `fabric.p4` in the next lab, for now, let's keep in mind that instead of building our own custom pipeconf, we will use one provided with ONOS.
+We will come back to the details of `fabric_v1model.p4` in the next lab, for now, let's keep in mind that instead of building our own custom pipeconf, we will use the default one comes with SD-Fabric.

 The goal of the exercise is to learn the SD-Fabric basics by writing a configuration in the form of a netcfg JSON file to set up bridging and